atk14/Vlnka/README.md

 Replaces regular space with a non-breaking space in places where line break should not occur as per Czech language spec.

-Actually Vlnka provides a Smarty block helper for usage in an ATK14 application or any other application which uses [Smarty](http://www.smarty.net/) as the template engine.
+Actually Vlnka provides a Smarty block helper and modifier for usage in an application which uses [Smarty](http://www.smarty.net/) as the template engine.

 In an ATK14 application Vlnka takes effect only when Czech or Slovak language is used.